NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/about/quoFEM/about.rst

      - Scalar and vector QoI.
 Parsing of QoI names using :ref:`a post processing script<lblFEM>`.
      -
    * - RES
-     - Interactive plotting of scatter charts, histogram, cumulative mass function.
+     - Interactive plotting of scatter charts, histograms, and cumulative mass functions.
 Summary of statistics.
-Save data into a csv file.
+Save data into a CSV file.
      - Limited flexibility in visualization.
    * - General
      - Graphical user interface.
-Free & easy one-click remote running option.
+Free and easy one-click remote running option.
      -